generiekzaakafhandelcomponent/Plugins/backend/rotterdam-oracle-ebs/README.md

   * omschrijving (string, optional)
 * regelsViaResolver (string)

+The response of the plugin action is stored as an object in a process instance variable named according specified via the property `pvResultVariable` with the properties:

+* isGeslaagd (string)
+* melding" (string)
+* foutcode (string)
+* foutmelding (string)

+These values can be accessed by specifying `pv:[value of pvResultVariable].[property name]`

 ### Plugin action: Verkoopfactuur Opvoeren

 The `Verkoopfactuur Opvoeren` plugin action expects the following properties which can be provided hard coded or via value resolvers (case:, doc: and pv:)